metaplex-foundation/developer-hub/src/pages/core/plugins/immutableMetadata.md

 ## Arguments

-The Royalties Plugin requires no arguments.
+The immutableMetadata Plugin requires no arguments.

 ## Adding the Immutability Plugin to an Asset code example